 Step 4: Keep Everyone Informed

 Having a plan for how—and with whom—you will communicate when winter weather hits is equally important.
 Have accurate contact information on hand for third parties you may need to contact.
-Depending on the various action plans you’ve identified, this may include your utilities provider, landlord, and insurance company.
+Depending on the various action plans you’ve identified, this may include your utility provider, landlord, and insurance company.
 Identify how you will disseminate storm-related information and maintain contact with employees during winter weather events.
 It’s also important to consider how you will keep customers and suppliers informed of any impacts to your business.
 They also need to know about things like office closures or delayed openings.

 To communicate effectively, use technology to your advantage.
 Email and phone trees are no longer enough to keep employees informed and connected when winter weather hits.
 If you rely solely on these methods to communicate with employees and a bad snowstorm causes a widespread service outage in your area—as is often the case—many employees may never get the message.

 Winter Storm Preparation Ensures Employee Safety and Business Continuity

 Winter can have a chilling effect on employee safety, workforce productivity, and business operations.
 But it doesn’t have to be that way.
 The good news is that you can predict and plan for the risks associated with winter weather.
 Modern solutions like AlertMedia’s local threat monitoring system make it easier than ever to respond immediately and effectively to the many hazards of winter weather.
 Doing so will help you mitigate or even eliminate the impact of those risks on your employees and your business.
 By taking these four steps to prepare your business, you can ensure employee safety and business continuity all season long.